Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Restricting smoking in the workplace can be part of a complete health and safety and/or a health promotion program in the workplace.
 It is very important to remember that for many workers, exposure to smoke is just one of the many hazards they face on a regular basis.
 While most people would be in agreement that exposure to ETS should be addressed, it should be done as part of a complete occupational health program and it should not take away resources or distract attention from other hazards that may be present.

 This document will cover issues related to smoking restrictions in the workplace including legal obligations, ventilation, and steps to take when instituting a workplace smoking policy.
-For general information about environmental tobacco smoke and possible related health effects, please see the OSH Answers document Environmental Tobacco Smoke: General Information and Health Effects.
+For general information about environmental tobacco smoke and passive exposure to e-cigarette vapour and possible related health effects, please see the OSH Answers document Environmental Tobacco Smoke: General Information and Health Effects.

 Smoking in the workplace often results in higher expenses for employers.
-It has been estimated by the Conference Board of Canada that on the average each employee who smokes costs the employer $3,396 a year (as reported by Health Canada, 2008).
+It has been estimated by the Conference Board of Canada that in 2012, on average, each employee who smokes costs the employer $4,256 a year.
 These costs are attributed to increased absenteeism, lower productivity, unscheduled smoke breaks, maintenance of smoking areas, property damage, and health and fire insurance costs.
 Other studies report that non-smoking employees have difficulty concentrating where ETS is present.

 Studies have shown that smoke-free environments also make for increased productivity, better morale, and lower cleaning costs.

 These factors, along with health concerns, have led many regulators and employers to institute smoking controls in the workplace.
 Some have introduced policies that restrict smoking in the workplace, or limit certain types of jobs to non-smoking employees.
 Others offer programs designed to encourage and assist employees to give up smoking.